The data in your blog posts ages whether you refresh them or not.

 Old, Not Wrong: Why This Is a Maintenance Problem

-That is exactly why this is a maintenance problem and not a fact-checking scandal.
+That is exactly why this is mostly a maintenance problem and not a fact-checking scandal.
 A statistic from 2023, cited in a post that still ranks in 2026, is a figure your readers are treating as current when the world has had three years to move.
 It has not been debunked.
 It has been left.
 The job is not to prove every old number false, it is to flag the years-old ones for a human to refresh before they drift from old into wrong.

 This is also why a date-stamp audit misses it.
 "Last updated" measures whether someone touched the page.
 It says nothing about whether the 2023 figure in paragraph nine is still the number you would cite today.